MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/supervisor/supervisor-sentiment-monitoring.md

 ## Sentiment intensity indicators

-Omnichannel Sentiment Analysis sentiment intensity indicators are an automatic and unbiased measurement of satisfaction levels of the customer in real time.
+Omnichannel sentiment analysis sentiment intensity indicators are an automatic and unbiased measurement of satisfaction levels of the customer in real time.
 These indicators provide agents and supervisors with the ability to see how a conversation is trending and a real-time gauge which supervisors can use to decide when they need to step in and assist.

 - Agents